braverymedia/braveryweb/newsletter/higher-ed-hot-takes-11-lets-talk-about-your-funnel.md

 ---
-title: "Higher Ed Hot Takes #11 - Let's talk about your funnel"
+title: Let's talk about your funnel
 description: This week, how to reduce funnel friction with hospitality and a potential game-changing announcement from Instagram.
 issue: 11
 date: 2022-10-24
+cover:
+  image: heht/HEHT-11-Snowmobile-Funnel
+  alt: A snowmobile glides along the snow on a sunny afternoon.
 ---

 Hi there.
 This week, how to reduce funnel friction with hospitality and a potential game-changing announcement from Instagram.
 Thanks for being here.